TITLE 77: PUBLIC HEALTH

 2) Communication skills in areas such as with persons who are hard of hearing, have dementia, or have other special needs;

-3) Observation, reporting and documentation of client status and the service furnished, including changes in functional ability and mental status demonstrated by the client;
+3) Observing, reporting and documenting client status and the service furnished, including changes in functional ability and mental status demonstrated by the client;

-4) Performance of personal care tasks for clients, including: bathing; skin care; hair care; nail care; mouth care; shaving; dressing; feeding; assistance with ambulation; exercise and transfers; positioning; toileting; and medication reminding;
+4) Performing personal care tasks for clients, including: bathing; skin care; hair care; nail care; mouth care; shaving; dressing; feeding; assistance with ambulation; exercise and transfers; positioning; toileting; and medication reminding;

-5) Performance of ability to assist in the use of specific adaptive equipment, such as a mechanical lifting device, if the worker will be working with clients who use the device;
+5) Assisting in the use of specific adaptive equipment, such as a mechanical lifting device, if the worker will be working with clients who use the device;

 6) Basic hygiene and basic infection control practices;

-7) Maintenance of a clean, safe and healthy environment;
+7) Maintaining a clean, safe and healthy environment;

 8) Basic personal and environmental safety precautions;